Lawn Moths/Sod Webworms

 By Rick Orr

-Sod webworm are small green caterpillars that feed on grass leaves during the night and rest near the soil surface during the day
+Sod webworms are small green caterpillars that feed on grass leaves during the night and rest near the soil surface during the day

 Lawn Moths Do No Damage

-In our area, during summer months it is not uncommon to see the little white moths darting about a foot or two above the turf – especially in the shady areas and at night.
-Theses lawn moths do NO damage to your lawn – yes they are a nuisance but they do no damage to the lawn.
+In Pinellas County, during the summer months, it is common to see the little white moths darting about a foot or two above the turf – especially in the shady areas and at night.
+These lawn moths do NO damage to your lawn – yes, they are a nuisance, but they do no damage to the lawn.

 The lawn moths are ubiquitous in Pinellas County.
 They live in ditches, roadsides, vacant lots, and the shady areas of your lawn.
 And they are very mobile, flying into your lawn from untreated areas.
-Treated areas of your lawn are quickly repopulated by lawn moths from untreated areas.
+Even after treatment, your lawn can be quickly repopulated by lawn moths from untreated areas.

 Lawn Moths Lay Eggs

 The moths are laying eggs that hatch out into tiny caterpillars.
 These tiny caterpillars, called sod webworms, feed on the grass.
 According to Wikipedia: The Sod Webworm, ... is distributed practically worldwide, with approximately 100 species recognized in the United States alone.
-Sod webworms can defoliate an entire lawn (eat all the leaves) in one night.
+Under certain conditions, 1000’s of sod webworms can hatch, start feeding, and defoliate an entire lawn in one night.

 Sod Webworms Damage but Rarely Kill a St Augustine Lawn